cockroachdb/docs/v20.2/create-schedule-for-backup.md

 ---
-title: CREATE SCHEDULE FOR
+title: CREATE SCHEDULE FOR BACKUP
-summary: The CREATE SCHEDULE FOR statement creates a schedule for periodic backups.
+summary: The CREATE SCHEDULE FOR BACKUP statement creates a schedule for periodic backups.
 toc: true
 ---

-<span class="version-tag">New in v20.2:</span> The `CREATE SCHEDULE FOR` [statement](sql-statements.html) creates a schedule for periodic [backups](backup.html).
+<span class="version-tag">New in v20.2:</span> The `CREATE SCHEDULE FOR BACKUP` [statement](sql-statements.html) creates a schedule for periodic [backups](backup.html).

 For more information about creating, managing, monitoring, and restoring from a scheduled backup, see [Manage a Backup Schedule](manage-a-backup-schedule.html).